AI Powered Code Review Tools

 Four dimensions in one review Security, architecture, performance, agent improvement.
 Most AI code review tools do one of these well.
 Tekk runs all four from the same codebase read.

 Current best practices, not stale training data The review agent searches the web during the review.
 Your recommendations reflect what the field knows now, not what was in a dataset a year ago.
+As Addy Osmani argues in Code Review in the Age of AI, changes should ship with evidence — manual verification and automated tests — not just a clean diff.

 Expert-level output, no consultant required A security audit runs into the thousands and takes weeks.
 An architecture review from a senior engineer costs more.
 Tekk's review takes minutes.
 It won't replace a dedicated expert engagement, but for most solo founders and small teams, it catches what matters.